tzachi-dar/LibreAllHouse/LIBRE2.md

 Tail

-## Appendix B - Configuring the pis to be detected by xDrip.
+## Appendix C - Configuring the pis to be detected by xDrip.

 Should work by default on recent raspberry pis.

 If you want to be able to ping a pi using a windows machine you will have to setup an mdns client.
 For example from here: [https://support.apple.com/kb/DL999?locale=en_US](https://support.apple.com/kb/DL999?locale=en_US)

-## Appendix C - Copying private key to raspberry pis. (optional)
+## Appendix D - Copying private key to raspberry pis. (optional)

 Full explanation can be found at: [https://dvpizone.wordpress.com/2014/03/02/how-to-connect-to-your-raspberry-pi-using-ssh-key-pairs/](https://dvpizone.wordpress.com/2014/03/02/how-to-connect-to-your-raspberry-pi-using-ssh-key-pairs/)